TheAllAmericanBoysChorus/AABC2wp.dev/wp-content/plugins/recent-posts-widget-with-thumbnails/README.txt

 2. The second screenshot shows the widget on the Widget Management Page in the backend.

 == Changelog ==

+= 4.13 =
+* Added option to print the post category slugs as class names at LI elements
+* Fixed outdated URL to reviews
+* Updated *.pot file and german translation

+= 4.12 =
+* Added option to ignore the post excerpt field as source of the excerpt
+* Updated *.pot file and german translation

+= 4.11 =
+* Revised uninstall function for WordPress 4.6 due to the introduction of WP_Site_Query class
+* Narrowed down loading of plugin's admin CSS file to Widgets page only
+* Tested successfully with WordPress 4.6

+= 4.10.2 =
+* Fixed wrong length of excerpts

+= 4.10.1 =
+* Added chmod after creation of public.css to ensure correct file permissions
+* Revised excerpt creation

+= 4.10 =
+* Fixed old-to-new posts sort order in some installations to force new-to-old sort order
+* Fixed outdated translation
+* Added russian translation.
+Thank you very much, [dmitriynn](https://wordpress.org/support/profile/dmitriynn)
+* Tested successfully with WordPress 4.5.2

 = 4.9.2 =
 * Added polish translation.
 Thank you very much, [Marcin Mikolajczyk](https://wordpress.org/support/profile/marcinmik)